christos-kats/Volume-Mixer/README.md

 7. Press the rotary encoder button again to select the desired application.
 8. Use the rotary encoder to adjust the volume for the selected application.
 9. Long-press the rotary encoder button for mute/unmute function.
-10. You can now adjust the volume of each individual app using the rotary encoder on the Arduino.